Skip to main content

 Water Quality Assessment Program

-Every two years, Oregon DEQ is required to assess water quality and report to the U.S. Environmental Protection Agency on the condition of Oregon's waters.
+Every two years, DEQ is required to assess water quality and report to the U.S. Environmental Protection Agency on the condition of Oregon's waters.
 DEQ prepares an Integrated Report that meets the requirements of the federal Clean Water Act for Sections 305(b) and 303(d).

 • Section 305(b) requires a report on the overall condition of Oregon's waters.

 The Integrated Report includes an assessment of each water body where data are available, and the list of waters identified under Section 303(d) as water quality limited and needing a TMDL.
 Waters may be added to the 303(d) list based on evaluation of new data, application of new or revised water quality standards, or information showing water quality has declined.
-Waters may be removed from the 303(d) list when TMDLs or other control measures have been established that are expected to improve water quality, when data show water quality has improved, and in some cases when water quality standards are revised.
+Waters may be removed from the 303(d) list when TMDLs or other control measures have been established to improve water quality, when data show water quality has improved, and in some cases when water quality standards are revised.

 DEQ reports to the EPA the status of our waters, and those waters which belong on the 303(d) list.
 The EPA displays this data for the nation on How’s My Waterway?